Spoky03/testownik-react/README.md

 ### TODO
 - [x] prompt user for setting  and agreements after he registers
+- [ ] move fetching data from app to subroutes
 - [ ] Change form to zod and shadcn (like in NewUserPrompt)
 - [ ] maybe change the path
 - [ ] forbid user from leaving